PseudoBridge: Pseudo Code as the Bridge for Better Semantic and Logic Alignment in Code Retrieval: Related Works

 \subsection{Data Synthesis for Code Intelligence}

 The synthesis of high-quality data has played a crucial role in advancing code intelligence tasks, particularly in improving the performance of LLMs for code generation and understanding.
 Early research explored the use of simulated coding environments to create large-scale datasets by generating and validating programming problems and solutions~\cite{haluptzok2022language,shypulalearning}.
-For instance, techniques such as self-play~\cite{haluptzok2022language} and Chain-of-Thought prompting~\cite{shypulalearning} have enabled the automated creation of diverse and correct code samples.
+For instance, techniques such as Self-play~\cite{haluptzok2022language} and Chain-of-Thought~\cite{shypulalearning} enable generating diverse and correct code.
 The development of instruction-following code LLMs has also greatly benefited from synthetic data.
-Models like WizardCoder~\cite{luo2024wizardcoder}, InstructCoder~\cite{li2024instructcoder}, UniCode~\cite{sun2024unicoder}, and Code Llama~\cite{roziere2023code} have significantly expanded the scale and diversity of instruction-tuning datasets by generating synthetic programming instructions, problems, and corresponding solutions.
-Recent efforts have focused on increasing the diversity and realism of programming problems and solutions.
-For example, MagicCoder~\cite{wei2024magicoder}, InverseCoder~\cite{wu2025inversecoder}, and Phi series~\cite{gunasekar2023textbooks,abdin2024phi} have explored new ways for generating realistic and controllable coding instruction data, further broadening data coverage and diversity.
+WizardCoder~\cite{luo2024wizardcoder} uses the Evol-Instruct technique to iteratively increase instruction complexity, creating training sets with complex multi-constraint problems.
+Similarly, Magicoder~\cite{wei2024magicoder} introduces OSS-Instruct, which uses open-source code snippets as seeds to formulate realistic programming problems.
+This ensures that the synthetic data retains the diversity of real-world software.

-Despite these advancements, most existing data synthesis efforts focus on improving code generation and completion, rather than supporting code retrieval.
-In contrast, this paper targets data synthesis specifically for code retrieval scenarios, aiming to bridge the gap between natural language queries and code snippets.
+In the specific domain of code retrieval, data synthesis mitigates the scarcity of aligned query and code pairs.
+InverseCoder~\cite{wu2025inversecoder} leverages robust code to natural language generation to synthesize high-quality queries from raw code, effectively expanding training datasets through self-improvement.
+Furthermore, approaches like SyNeg~\cite{li2024syneg} utilize LLMs to create synthetic hard negatives that are lexically similar yet semantically distinct from positive samples.
+Training on these synthetic samples compels models to learn finer semantic discrimination and significantly improves performance on dense retrieval benchmarks~\cite{wang2022gpl}.
+Despite these improvements, existing synthesis techniques primarily focus on surface-level textual augmentation or local semantic refinement, leaving the fundamental gap between abstract logic and concrete syntax largely unaddressed.
+While structured reasoning frameworks like SCoT (Structured Chain-of-Thought) \cite{li2025scot} have explored programming structures (such as sequential, branch, and loop) to guide LLMs, their primary objective is to enhance the logical consistency of the generative process during inference.